Jason-A-Schwartz/Java-Work/README.md

 # Java-Work
-Here is some Java projects I have done
+Here are some Java projects I have done